RobinWijnant/docker-compose-dev-stack/README.md

 ### MongoDB

-Both the root username and password is changeable in `.env`
+Both the root username and password are changeable in `.env`

 ```Shell
 username: root (.env)